Most people know little or nothing about investing because American public schools refuse to teach investing.

 This introduction to Exchange Traded Funds (ETFs) received an average rating of four and a half stars on Amazon.
 ETFs are funds that trade like stocks.

-ETFs are one of the fastest-growing investment sectors, and Ferri explains how they work.
+ETFs are one of the fastest-growing investment sectors, and Richard A. Ferri explains how they work.
 Ferri explains the ETF terminology, including such terms as Exchange-Traded Product.
+He covers the basics of risk and return, taxation, and investing in ETFs.

-In The ETF Book, Ferri examines and explains exchange-traded portfolios; explores a wide selection of ETFs.
+Ferri examines and explains exchange-traded portfolios in The ETF Book and explores a wide selection of ETFs.
 Ferri also offers ETF trading and investing strategies and explains the concept of sector rotation.
-If you want to learn what ETFs are and how they work, The ETF Book is for you.
+The ETF Book is for you if you want to learn what ETFs are and how they work.

 How Your Money is Managed